 The chimney cap/crown, brick waterproofing and professional flashing all play a part in our plan to keep your hearth safe and dry.

-As Leak Repair Specialists, we understand the frustration and consequences of a leaky chimney (and sometimes a wet fireplace surround).
-A Full Service Chimney Inspector will perform a complete evaluation of the roof flashing, crown/cap, the “chimneys cricket” and can even waterproof a chimney to protect against future moisture issues that threaten your home.
+We understand the frustration and consequences of a leaky chimney (and sometimes a wet fireplace surround).
+Chimney Saviors will perform a complete evaluation of the roof flashing, crown/cap, the "chimneys cricket" and can even waterproof a chimney to protect against future moisture issues that threaten your home.

 5 Ways to Fix Your Water Problems